-Port based Power Down Mode
+Port-Based Power-Down Mode

-In addition, the KSZ8863MLL/FLL/RLL features a per-port power down mode.
-To save power, a PHY port that is not in use can be powered down via port control register 29 or 45 bit 3, or MIIM PHY register.
+In addition, the KSZ8873MLL/FLL/RLL features a per-port power-down mode.
+To save power, a PHY port that is not in use can be powered down via port control Register 29 or 45 bit 3, or MIIM PHY register.
+It will saves about 15mA per port.